janneshb/SimpleSim.jl/docs/src/index.md

 ### Continuous-Time Systems

-A simple example of a dynamical systems model accepted by `SimpleSim.jl` would be
+A simple example of a dynamical system model accepted by `SimpleSim.jl` would be

 ```julia
 my_model = (